Antony-M1/django-production-setup/prod_docs/django-with-gunicorn-and-nginx.md

 ```
 sudo systemctl status gunicorn
 ```

-## Configure Nginx to Proxy Pass to Gunicorn
+## Configure Nginx to Proxy Pass to Gunicorn or Uvicorn
 Now that Gunicorn is set up, you need to configure Nginx to pass traffic to the process Start by creating and opening a new server block in Nginx sites-available directory
 ```